cliftondavies/Math-Magicians/README.md

-# Calculator
+# Math Magicians

 > A calculator for Math-magicians.
+Able to perform all the basic operations: +, -, x, /, %, and +/-.

 ## :tv: Media